Fleming-Society/Bounty-projects/README.md

 ### IOT alarm curtain
 - Lift the curtain when the alarm sound
-- put down the curtain at bettime
+- put down the curtain at bedtime

+### Parasidic compensation system for high frequency integrate circuit